django-commons/django-tasks-scheduler/docs/index.md

 A process listening to one or more queues for **jobs to be scheduled for execution**, and schedule them to be executed by a worker.

-This is a sub-process of worker.
+This is a subprocess of worker.

 ### Queued Job Execution

 Once a worker listening to the queue becomes available, the job will be executed

 ### Scheduled Task Execution

 A scheduler checking the queue periodically will check whether the time the job should be executed has come, and if so, it will queue it.

 * A job is considered scheduled if it is queued to be executed, or scheduled to be executed.
 * If there is no scheduler, the job will not be queued to run.